 \textbf{Task Information Extraction:} The current approach uses prompts equal in size to the sampled transitions, which works for short tasks but may not scale well for more complex ones.
 Using compact representations, like encoding episodes or skills into single tokens, could improve scalability.

-\textbf{Leveraging Natural Language for SICQL:} A promising direction is using natural language as a higher-level prompt for SICQL.
+\textbf{Leveraging Natural Language for S-ICQL:} A promising direction is using natural language as a higher-level prompt for S-ICQL.
 Pretrained language models could enhance knowledge transfer, improving generalization and adaptability, offering valuable opportunities for future research.

 These limitations highlight critical areas for improvement, particularly in reducing prompt size and enhancing scalability for long-horizon tasks, offering valuable avenues for future research.